-You can download the template document here, print it out and just start jotting down some ideas.
+You can access the Hovea Planning Template by signing up to our Newsletter here, print it out and just start jotting down some ideas.
 Don’t be precious about it and don’t stress if you’re not a skilled artist, this is just the time to write down, sketch out, collage & fully visualise anything & everything.
 Quilting can be a full on process, so if you can test out a bunch of ideas on paper first before you throw yourself into the sewing part, you’re going to save yourself a lot of time and a lot of – oh no I’ve spent 20 hours on this project and I’m not sure I even like it – moments.
 Saying that, this is also supposed to be fun, so don’t stress too much!
 You’re not choosing a life partner, you’re choosing a quilting pattern (although who knows, if you love your jacket maybe you will have it for life!).

 If you’ve narrowed down your ideas and are looking to visualise on a more real-life scale, you can even try sketching your design out on your paper pattern pieces!
 You can also use this later when you’re transferring the design onto your jacket pieces.